FozzTexx/tcpser/README.md

 I fixed the bug with being unable to connect to real telnet servers.

-I also made the modem routines automatically detect parity and ignore it in AT commands and print out modem responses in matching parity.
-Parity is *not* stripped when sending data over the connection, which is how a real modem behaves.
-This may or may not be what you want.
-Some servers will expect an 8 bit connection and may not work.
+I also made the modem routines automatically detect parity.
+If even, odd, or mark parity is detected then the telnet connection will be limited to 7 bit.
+Space parity will be treated as 8N1 and will allow telnet binary mode.

+I also incorporated geneb's changes found at https://github.com/geneb/tcpser

 Chris Osborn <fozztexx@fozztexx.com>
 http://insentricity.com